goldbattle/libelas-gpu/ReadMe.md

 in the GPU folder.
 For methods not implemented on the GPU the CPU version is called, and such code is run on the CPU.

+## Differences

+The key difference is the changing of most of the methods in the ELAS class to being virtual.
+This allows for the sub-classes to override such methods.
+This allows for seemless transition between the GPU and CPU code.
+Additionally, the methods where converted to

 ## Building